MeryBr/MeryBr/README.md

 ---

 > *I’m a perfectionist — but only where it matters:
 > in the details others overlook, where real UX lives and users feel the difference.*

 ---

 ## 🛠️ Tech Stack
-**My world: tools I'm learning, growing with, and occasionally breaking (just to fix them better).**
+**Currently training and growing with these tools — one bug, one feature, and one “aha!” moment at a time.**
-*I'm not an expert yet, but every day I get more confident with them.*
+*From layouts to logic, I'm learning to build things that work well, look polished, and feel right to use.*

 <div align="center">